 With an excellent STEM offer, we want to inspire young people and show them perspectives for the future.
 The Schülerforschungszentrum (SFZ) Südwürttemberg e.V. continues where school inevitably has to stop.
 Children and young people whose interest in mathematics, computer science, natural sciences, and technology (STEM subjects) goes beyond regular school material can research, develop, and invent at the “SFZ” in their free time – just as others learn a musical instrument or practice any kind of sport.
 They present their research results at approximately 40 national and international competitions and trade fairs.
 Around 740 students from all types of schools conduct research at nine “SFZ” locations, supervised by approximately 60 teachers, 50 volunteers, and a few students.
 The mission of the non-profit association is to be a research center for all students out of the region of South Württemberg, where young STEM talents are encouraged and inspired at a high level.
 In addition, the “SFZ” is a recognized institution where teachers develop high-quality teaching and learning materials for the STEM sector.

 The High Institute of Engineering of Lisbon (ISEL) is one of the oldest Portuguese engineering schools, established in 1852.
-ISEL fosters to provide academic and professional training comprising sound scientific and innovative content with a professional focus to meet both the needs of the labor market and the expectations of employability of the graduates.
+ISEL provides academic and professional training comprising sound scientific and innovative content with a professional focus to meet both the needs of the labor market and the expectations of employability of graduates.
 With over 4,000 students, the institute offers 22 undergraduate and master’s engineering programs, postgraduate courses, and an array of lifelong learning programs for professionals in the field.
 ISEL holds a pivotal position in Portugal’s scientific and technological research domain, engaging in numerous national and international research projects, financed through competitive grants and industry support.

 HACETTEPE UNIVERSITY